cybanlyst/Email-Security-Checklist/README.md

   ## Response/Remediation: Response and Remediation Actions for Email Related Incidents
   - Are you ready for disaster scenarios?
-  - Have you every tested capabilities of your security solutions?
+  - Have you ever tested capabilities of your security solutions?
   - Which actions should be taken if your environment compromised by attackers?